Middle Georgia DUI Lawyer Richard Lawson

 Former DUI Prosecutor Richard Lawson has dedicated his entire career to Georgia DUI Defense.
 He is the most-reviewed, top-rated DUI attorney in Middle Georgia and around the state and has over 20 years' experience in Georgia DUI Law.

-If you have been arrested for DUI in Macon, Middle Georgia, or anywhere else in the state, you only have ten business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing request.
+If you have been arrested for DUI in Macon, Middle Georgia, or anywhere else in the state, you only have thirty business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing request or a request for an ignition interlock device.
 The filing fee is $150 and is separate from any attorney's fees.
-If you fail to request an ALS hearing, your Georgia driver's license will automatically be suspended.
+If you fail to request an ALS hearing or the interlock device, your Georgia driver's license will automatically be suspended.
 If you refused (or have falsely been accused of refusing) the State's chemical test of your breath, blood, or urine, your license will be suspended for one year with no chance for a restricted permit.